dsc-courses/dsc106-2025-wi/projects/project2.md

 ## Submission Details

-{: .note }

-Below is your lab submission checklist, please read carefully.

 This is an individual assignment. **You may not work in groups**.
 There is a checkpoint submission due on **Tue 1/28, by 11:59pm**.
 Your completed assignment is due on **Tue 02/04, by 11:59pm**.